 It should be easy to find out about a meditation teacher’s learning pathway(s).
 It is also helpful to discern whether a teacher is currently mentored or is accountable to their relationships with colleagues, membership groups, and / or other teachers.

 A certification should let you know what the training pathway was for a particular teacher.
 It does not guarantee that there will be a good fit, or that you should abandon your own judgment about what is best for you.
 Here is a beautiful essay by Thanissaro Bikkhu on using your judgment when seeking a teacher. https://tricycle.org/magazine/power-judgment/

 You should feel free to ask anyone teaching mindfulness what their training is, and how they meet any of the following criteria.

-This is an extract of the main points from a recent statement by the UK Mindfulness Trainers’ Network.
+This is an extract of the main points from a statement by the UK Mindfulness Trainers’ Network.
 The Mindfulness Center at Brown University has recently come out with their own list of Good Practice Guidelines, very similar to this one.

 A mindfulness teacher would normally have the following:

 - A professional qualification in clinical practice, education or social context or equivalent life experience recognised by the community in which the teaching will take place.

 - Prior knowledge and experience of the populations that the mindfulness-based approach will be delivered to, including experience of teaching, therapeutic or other care provision with groups and individuals.

 - A professional mental health training that includes the use of evidenced based therapeutic approaches (if delivering MBCT).

 - Familiarity through personal participation with the mindfulness-based course curriculum that they will be learning to teach, with particular in-depth personal experience of the three core practices of mindfulness-based programmes – body scan, sitting meditation and mindful movement (plus any other core practice that is a necessary part of the programme being taught e.g. specific other practices taught in theBreathworks programme).